See How Facebook and Others Track Your Web Browsing Activity

-Choice and control has been an option in Facebook for many years now.
-You can choose to allow, or not allow, other people to see your likes, your friends, your posts, and so on.
+Choice and control have been an option on Facebook for many years now.
+You can choose to allow or not allow other people to see your likes, your friends, your posts, and so on.
 All this can be enabled or disabled in the settings page under privacy.

 However, as far as I can tell, all your data is still used to sell advertising, even if you don’t share your data with other viewers.
-This is the price you pay for using Facebook.
-This is what you agreed to when you opened your account, if you had read the terms or not.
+That is the price you pay for using Facebook.
+That is what you agreed to when you opened your account if you had read the terms or not.

 Google and Netflix do the same thing.
-Even the National Security Agency has dug for your private affairs.
-And China has been doing cyber attacks for years to find useful information about Americans.
+Even the National Security Agency has dug into your private affairs.
+And China has been making cyberattacks for years to find useful information about Americans.

 Netflix Is Watching You Too

 Netflix also tracks you.
-They track the history of movies that you watch.
-They use this information to offer suggestions of movies they think you would want to watch.
+They monitor the history of movies that you watch.
+They use this information to offer suggestions for movies they think you would want to watch.
 They know more about your likes and dislikes than you may realize about yourself.

 They determine this not only from the movies you watch, but also when you quit watching movies in the first few minutes.
 This short view duration indicates your dislikes, which is just as important in determining your opinion of what you feel about the content of the movies you watch.